arabcoders/watchstate/README.md

 # WatchState

-WatchState is a tool that can sync your play state cross your media backends, without relying on 3rd party services, this tool support `Jellyfin`, `Plex Media Server` and `Emby`.
-It's also come with some features, like finding `mis-identified` or `unmatched` items, and the ability to `search` your backend for specific `item id` or `title`.
+This tool primary goal is to sync your backends play state without relying on third party services, out of the box, this tool support `Jellyfin`, `Plex` and `Emby` media servers.

+# Features

+* Sync backends play state (from many to many).
+* Backup your backends play state into `portable` format.
+* Webhook play state receiver.
+* Find `un-matched` media items.
+* FInd `mis-matched` media items.
+* Search your backend for `title`.
+* Search your backend for `item id`.
+* Display and filter your play state can be exported to `json` or `yaml`.

 # Install